 Paul Winn BACP BABCP

 Would you like to change the way that you live your life?
 I am a qualified Cognitive Behavioural Therapist with experience of working with issues such as anxiety, depression and anger management, and I can help you to overcome your problems in an accepting, confidential and non-judgemental environment.
+I can provide sessions over the phone or through Skype.

 We all need help during difficult times.
 A lot of people feel anxious, unhappy, overwhelmed or stressed out at some point and find that they need a bit of support.
 Coming to therapy allows you to talk over your problems and to work out how you can make the changes that you would like to see in your life.